maruel/go-lepton/README.md

     sudo shutdown -r now

-### 3. Enabling SPI
+### 3. Enabling SPI and i²c

 As explained at http://www.raspberrypi.org/forums/viewtopic.php?p=675658#p675658,

     sudo vi /boot/config.txt

-and append these two lines at the end:
+Append this line at the end:

-    dtparam=i2c_arm=on
-    dtparam=spi=on

-Then comment out the blacklist `blacklist spi-bcm2708` via
+    dtparam=i2c_arm=on,spi=on

+Then edit:

     sudo vi /etc/modprobe.d/raspi-blacklist.conf

+Remove the blacklists lines:

+    blacklist spi-bcm2708
+    blacklist i2c-bcm2708

+Then reboot:

+    sudo shutdown -r now

+If /dev/i2c-1 still doesn't show up, at worst run:

+    sudo modprobe i2c-dev

+It seems like there's a race condition between i2c-dev and i2c-bcm2708, where if i2c-dev loads before i2c-bcm2708 is fully initialized, /dev/i2c-1 won't show up.
+_To be investigated later._

-### 4. Accessing SPI without root
+### 4. Accessing SPI and i²c without root

-To be able to use the SPI port on the Raspberry Pi without root, run the
+To be able to use the SPI and i²c ports on the Raspberry Pi without root, create a 'spi' group and add yourself to it, then add a [udev](http://reactivated.net/writing_udev_rules.html) rule to change the ACL on the device by running the following:
-following:

     sudo groupadd -f --system spi
     sudo adduser $USER spi
     echo 'SUBSYSTEM=="spidev", GROUP="spi"' | sudo tee --append /etc/udev/rules.d/90-spi.rules > /dev/null
+    echo 'SUBSYSTEM=="i2c-dev", GROUP="spi"' | sudo tee --append /etc/udev/rules.d/90-i2c.rules > /dev/null
     sudo shutdown -r now

-This removes the requirement of running random program as root just to access the SPI port.
+This removes the requirement of running random program as root just to access the SPI port and is much saner than people who tells you to use mode="0666".
+Using separate files so you can remove one or the other.

 ### 5. Software